Release readiness

 How is Qualyn different from CI?

 CI runs configured checks.
-Qualyn treats CI as one input, then adds change risk, coverage, findings, manual risks, operational readiness, and reasoning to produce a release readiness verdict.
+Qualyn treats CI as one input, then adds change risk, coverage, findings, manual risks, operational readiness, and reasoning to produce a release call.

 How is Qualyn different from QA automation?